bnadji/BAlert/README.md

 ### `BAlert.noDefaultClasses()` Method
 ---
-Turns off the application of internal `defaultClasses` to the alert.
+This method turns off the application of internal `defaultClasses` to the alert.
 It is assumed that there is a formal `.css` style sheet that contains the necessary style classes instead.

 >Note: One either has to use the internal `defaultClasses`, or have a `.css` style sheet for `BAlert`.